refcell/cloaks/README.md

 Anyone who isn't in this range can call `forgo()` to withdraw their deposit token without a penalty.

 If a user ends up in the range and forgos, they suffer a loss penalty proportional to how close they are to the resulting price.
+Additionally, if a bid is an outlier, a loss penalty is incurred proportional to a Z-Score.

+NOTE: If a commitooor forgets to reveal their sealed bid, they can call `lostReveal()` to withdraw their deposit.

 ## Issues

 - [ ] Outlier Spoofing
-- [ ] Deposit Token Frozen without revealing
+- [x] Deposit Token Frozen without revealing
 - [ ] Loss Penalty is not time weighted to the commitment time
 - [ ] Fix token supply and derive price bands dynamically